ppeetteerrs/personal-website/content/course/business_law/1_contract_formation/index.md

 1. Promissory Estoppel
 2. Capacity

-## 1.3 Exam Tips (SUPER IMPORTANT)
+<h2 class="shake-little"><strong> 1.3 Exam Tips (SUPER IMPORTANT)</strong></h2>

 The Contract Law syllabus is full of cases and general rules.
 It is important to realise that the ultimate truth lies in the **case facts**, not previous court rulings.
-Often times, past cases outline a test for a certain scenario which involves analysing the **objective intentions of the parties / reasonableness of an action / remoteness of an event** etc.

-When answering these questions, you should of course **quote the case that outlined the test**.
-However, it VERY IMPORTANT to **make your judgement primarily from the facts of the case**.
-Citing relevant cases only serve to strengthen your argument.
-Many students are simply **trying too hard to draw analogy** from a past ruling to a point where the whole argument simply makes no sense.
-Although I am not a Prof, I can guarantee you that students who do so will score poorly.
+_Ratio decidendi_ means that the **rationale / procedures** outlined by previous court rulings are binding.
+When answering questions, quote the **reasoning** used by a higher court case instead of blindly citing the **outcome**.
+It is easy to make the mistake of **trying too hard to draw analogy** from a past ruling to a point where the whole argument simply makes no sense.

-One way to test whether your argument makes sense or whether you are just spitting out meaningless words is to say it out to another person.
-If the other person ask you to explain further and you realise that you end up repeating the exact same sentence, then you are not making sense.
+It is also usually help to understand that most **test procedures** outlined in Business Law are there to help you systematically analyse the **objective intentions of the parties / reasonableness of an action / remoteness of an event** etc. Understanding **why** a certain test is conducted is crucial towards making a strong argument.

 # 2 Offer and Acceptance